andrewcsmith/HillClimb/README.md

 A nice feature of HillClimb is the selection of tests, which (hopefully) verifies that the user has correctly subclassed it.

+A quick TODO:

+* Create a module of generally specific HillClimb tests that should also be valid for any subclasses.
+This is to help those who subclass HillClimb verify that they have subclassed it properly.